ibm-cloud-docs/containers/cs_cluster.md

 ## Using existing NFS file shares in clusters
 {: #cs_cluster_volume_create}

-If you already have existing NFS file shares in your {{site.data.keyword.BluSoftlayer_notm}} account that you want to use with Kubernetes, you can do so by creating persistent volumes on your existing NFS file share.
+If you already have existing NFS file shares in your IBM Bluemix Infrastructure (SoftLayer) account that you want to use with Kubernetes, you can do so by creating persistent volumes on your existing NFS file share.
 A persistent volume is a piece of actual hardware that serves as a Kubernetes cluster resource and can be consumed by the cluster user.
 {:shortdesc}

 Before you begin, make sure that you have an existing NFS file share that you can use to create your persistent volume.